kammitama5/Applicative_Browser/README.md

 - [ ] Look at network libraries in Haskell
 - [ ] Error Handling (eg Maybe Haskell, what to expect)
 - [ ] Optimization (what tools are usually used?
 Standardized?)
+- [ ] Would you like to make your own parser or use a library?

 ## Resources
 Here is a list of resources I've found along the way